GusMuche/homebridge-zipabox-platform/README.md

 ### Select night or home status
 Homekit can return "Night" status or "Home" status for an "Perimeter only alarm".
 Zipato can only have one of the both.
 To choose if the homebridge should return Night or Home, the user has to select nightMode = true if the system has to return Night.
 Home mode is selected has default.

+## Troubleshoting

+### Cached accessories from old config
+Unfortunattely I didn't success during my test to clean all the cache for old platform accessories.
+If this is your case, you need to delete the cachedAccessories file inside the accessories folder.

 ## CREDITS